Lakes Trail and High Lakes Trail

 In the trails’ sunny alpine and subalpine reaches, expect an abundance of brightly colored summertime wildflowers, including small-flowered, or, magenta paintbrushes (Castilleja parviflora var. oreopola) (upper first column), Columbia lilies (Lilium columbianum) (lower first column), scarlet paintbrushes (Castilleja miniata) (upper second column), arrowleaf groundsel (Senecio triangularis) (center second column), wandering daisies (Erigeron glacialis) (lower second column), broadleaf arnicas (Arnica latifolia) (upper third column), Cascade asters (Eucephallus ledophyllus) (center third column), and pink mountain-heaths (Phyllodoce empetriformis) (lower third column).

 Near the Lakes Trail’s junction with the Skyline Trail, Mt.
 Rainier figures in full view amid a galaxy of summer wildflowers.
-Lakes Trail, August 07, 2019.
+Lakes Trail, Mt.
+Rainier National Park, Washington.

 The star of Paradise’s summer wildflower show is the broadleaf lupine (Lupinus latifolius var. subalpinus) (left), which masses in fragrant drifts throughout the meadowlands.
 Keep an eye out for unusual pale specimens, as in the upper right photo.
 Not to be outdone, alpine, or, American bistorts (Bistorta bistortoides) (upper center) also bloom by their billions, in some places bobbing amongst the lupines, as in the lower photo, and at others in vast parallel swathes, as in the foregoing photo of Mt.
 Rainier.
-Lakes and High Lakes Trails, August 07 and 08, 2019.
+Lakes and High Lakes Trails, Mt.
+Rainier National Park, Washington.

 © 2020-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.